cmiles74/docker-sheepshaver/README.md

 Last week I was cleaning out my office and I found an old clamshell iBook from way back in 1999.
 It powers up but the CD-ROM drive is dead and although it has a USB port, it doesn't want to boot from it.
-I put it on the shelf in case I come across a replacement CD=ROM drive, but after that I kept thinking about those days on that laptop with Mac OS 9, working as a web developer doing mostly HTML and a little bit of JavaScript.
+I put it on the shelf in case I come across a replacement CD-ROM drive, but after that I kept thinking about those days on that laptop with Mac OS 9, working as a web developer doing mostly HTML, PHP and a little bit of JavaScript.
 And then I found [SheepShaver][0]!

 This image provides a Debian Wheezy image with a working instance of the SheepShaver PowerPC emulator, all ready to run your favorite Classic MacOS